Matthew Rosenberg (writer): Career

-One of the first comic Black Mask Studios published was Rosenberg's Twelve Reasons to Die, a collaboration with Ghostface Killah and RZA that he co-wrote with Patrick Kindlon.
+One of the first comics Black Mask Studios published was Rosenberg's Twelve Reasons to Die, a collaboration with Ghostface Killah and RZA that he co-wrote with Patrick Kindlon.
 Rosenberg and Kindlon would then go on to write We Can Never Go Home, which was also published through Black Mask.
 After writing a Quake one-shot for S.H.I.E.L.D.'s 50th anniversary with Kindlon, Rosenberg returned to Black Mask to publish 4 Kids Walk Into a Bank with artist Tyler Boss.
 The book, which was about a young girl trying to stop her father from doing a heist, received critical acclaim.
 In 2020, it was optioned by Picturestart and in 2024, it was made into a movie starring Liam Neeson.

 In 2016, it was announced that he would write the four-issue tie-in mini-series Civil War II: Kingpin, as well as a Rocket Raccoon series which saw Rocket stranded on Earth.
 The next year, 2017, he became the writer for the new volume of Secret Warriors, which spun out of the Secret Empire crossover.
 He also wrote Phoenix Resurrection: The Return of Jean Grey, which permanently brought back Jean Grey from the dead.

 For Archie Comics, Rosenberg co-wrote The Archies one-shot and ongoing series with fellow writer Alex Segura, which combined his love for music and comics.
 He also took over writing The Punisher when the character stole the War Machine armor and wrote the 2018 relaunch of the book with artist Szymon Kudranski.
 The book sparked several news articles when one issued showed Frank Castle's disapproval of the cops using his symbol.

 In 2019, after writing Multiple Man and Astonishing X-Men, Rosenberg, alongside Kelly Thompson and Ed Brisson, became the main writers for the relaunched Uncanny X-Men for a storyline called "X-Men Disassembled."
 Rosenberg became the sole writer of the book with issue 11 and wrote it until the book ended with issue 22.
 In 2020, he wrote Hawkeye: Freefall and co-wrote four issues of Amazing Spider-Man with Nick Spencer.